SarthV/Human-Intent-Recognition/README.md

 # Human-Intent-Recognition
-Project under process...
-WIll be updating as it gets near the End game!
+Project under development...
+Will be updating as it gets near the "End game!"